Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-where $\mathring{\nabla}$ is the Levi--Civita connection of $\mathring{g}$ (with respect to which all covariant spatial operators along $\Sigma_1$ are defined) and $\mathring{R}$ is the scalar curvature of $\mathring{g}$.
-The fundamental work \cite{CBG} of Choquet-Bruhat and Geroch shows that for sufficiently regular initial data verifying the constraints, there is a unique (up to diffeomorphism) maximal classical globally hyperbolic development (which we refer to as the ``maximal development'' for short).
-Roughly, this is the largest possible classical solution to \eqref{EE}-\eqref{SF} that is uniquely determined by the data.
+The fundamental work \cite{CBG} of Choquet-Bruhat and Geroch shows that for sufficiently regular geometric initial data verifying the constraints, there is a unique (up to diffeomorphism) maximal (classical) globally hyperbolic development $(\mathcal{M}_{\textnormal{Max}},{\bf g}_{\textnormal{Max}},\psi_{\textnormal{Max}})$ (and a corresponding embedding $i_{\textnormal{Max}}: \Sigma_1 \to \mathcal{M}_{\textnormal{Max}}$ that we will suppress), which we refer to as the ``maximal development'' for short.
+Roughly, the solution furnished by \cite{CBG} is the largest possible classical solution to \eqref{EE}--\eqref{SF} that is uniquely determined by the initial data; we refer the reader to \cite{Rin4} for detailed discussion of the maximal development.
 Although it is of philosophical importance to know that the maximal development exists and is unique, the results of \cite{CBG} do not reveal much about its structure.
-Our goal in this article is to fully understand its structure for open sets of solutions that exhibit curvature blowup.
+Our goal in this article is to fully understand its structure for open sets of solutions that exhibit curvature-blowup.